 Here’s a side-by-side shot of the cakes right out of the oven, only one using a cake strip.

 You can see how nice and flat the cake on the right is.
-Not only is the one in the left domed, it’s also quite a bit darker on the top and sides.
+Not only is the one in the left domed it’s also a bit darker on the sides.

 - The secret to getting flat cake layers: Evenbake Strips

-- My very favourite kitchen scale: Jennings Kitchen Scale
+- My very favorite kitchen scale: Jennings Kitchen Scale

 - If you need to level your cakes or cut them in half: Cake Leveler

 - 1 cup buttermilk or whole milk, room temperature

 - 2 tsp vanilla or flavoring of your choice